sindresorhus/sindresorhus.github.com/data/apps/pandan.md

 #### How can I show the total active duration today as a countdown? {#countdown}

-Get [this shortcut](https://www.icloud.com/shortcuts/fdf0cd45fedb4290bfe14d84a394b601) (requires the [Actions](https://sindresorhus.com/actions) and [One Thing](https://sindresorhus.com/one-thing) apps) and select it in the Pandan preferences.
+Get [this shortcut](https://www.icloud.com/shortcuts/fdf0cd45fedb4290bfe14d84a394b601) (requires the [Actions](https://sindresorhus.com/actions) and [One Thing](https://sindresorhus.com/one-thing) apps) and select it in the Pandan settings.
 The countdown will update every time Pandan shows a notification.
 If you want the countdown to update more often, you will need to download the [Shortery](https://apps.apple.com/us/app/shortery/id1594183810) app and set up an interval trigger.

 #### How can I start a new session from the command-line?